MustafaAlahmid/Object-removal/README.md

 # Object-removal
- Remove object from image with inpainting when the dataset is unbalanced and traditional augumentation can't fix the balance issue for example a dataset that contain 1000 sample of A and 100 sample of B, and the image that contain the object B are also contain the object A so augumentate the object
+ Remove object from image with inpainting when the dataset is unbalanced and traditional augmentation can't fix the balance issue for example a dataset that contain 1000 sample of A and 100 sample of B, and the image that contain the object B are also contain the object A so augumentate the object
  B will also augument the object A the solution here is to remove the object A from the images